organisciak/dissertation/document/1_intro.md

 ## Introduction

-Strong information retrieval depends on reliable, detailed information to index.
+Effective information retrieval depends on reliable, detailed information to index.
 The broad phenomenon of crowdsourcing has the potential to improve retrieval over web documents by producing descriptive metadata about documents.
 Since crowdsourcing considers humans at large-scales, it can be used for qualitative and subjective information at scales useful to retrieval.
 <!--Written roughly to dump, TODO wordsmith-->